Sage-Bionetworks/portalsDocs/articles/getting_started.md

 1. Use the Tools menu and select **Upload or Link to File**.
 1. Use the Browse button to select the file, or drag and drop it to upload and click Save.

-To explore other features available for `Files` and `Folders`, read about [annotating files](/articles/annotation_and_query.html), [assigning DOIs](/articles/doi.html), [versioning](/articles/files_and_versioning.html), [provenance](/articles/provenance.html),and [sharing settings](/articles/access_controls.html).
+To explore other features available for files and folders, read about [annotating files](/articles/annotation_and_query.html), [assigning DOIs](/articles/doi.html), [versioning](/articles/files_and_versioning.html), [provenance](/articles/provenance.html),and [sharing settings](/articles/access_controls.html).

 ## Adding a Wiki to your Project

 A Wiki is a document that can be edited by multiple people on the web.
-The `Wiki` tab in a `Project` provides a space for a description of your project.
-This `Wiki` can be organized with subpages and a table of contents.

-`Folders` and `Files` in your `Project` can also have a `Wiki`.
-You can use the `Wiki` to document the contents of the `Folder` or `File`, similar to a README.
+The Wiki tab in a project provides a space to write a description.
+This Wiki can be organized with subpages and a table of contents.
+Folders and files in your project can also have a wiki.
+You can use the wiki to document the contents of the folder or file, similar to a README.

-`Wiki` pages are written with [Markdown](https://www.markdownguide.org/), a lightweight syntax for styling text on the web.
+Wiki pages are written with [Markdown](https://www.markdownguide.org/), a lightweight syntax for styling text on the web.
 In addition to standard Markdown, `Wiki` pages can contain customized content, including images, tables, code blocks, LaTeX formatted equations, and scholarly references.
 Synapse Wiki widgets also allow you to embed content based on other resources stored in Synapse.

 See the [Wiki](/articles/wikis.html) user guide for more information and examples.

-Create a Project `Wiki`:
+Create a Project wiki:

 1. From the project page, click the **Tools button** and choose **Edit Project Wiki**.
 1. Add some text describing your project, and then click Save.

-To add a `Wiki` to a `Folder` or `File`:
+To add a wiki to a folder or file:

 1. Click on the Files tab and navigate to the Folder or File.
 1. Use the Tools menu and select **Edit Folder Wiki** or **Edit File Wiki**.